MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ## <a name="data"></a>  basic_string::data

-Converts the contents of a string into an array of characters.
+Converts the contents of a string into a null-terminated array of characters.

 ```cpp
 const value_type *data() const;